pyconjp/apac-2013.pycon.jp/sphinx/source/sponsors/prospectus.rst

 Silver Level Sponsorship — 100,000 JPY
 ---------------------------------------
-- Gold sponsor link on PyCon APAC website
+- Silver sponsor link on PyCon APAC website
 - Your description on PyCon APAC website
 - Your logo in PyCon APAC program guide
 - Tote bag insert (provided by sponsor)